Too Many Plates, Still Spinning

 After youth group, we picked up the kids.
 Not long after, Brandon, Isabella, and I headed home.
 Isabella fell asleep almost immediately.

 Later that night, I started watching a new show, The Resident, winding down at last.
-Somewhere in that quiet stretch, I learned that The Sister was dealing with an ear infection.
+Somewhere in that quiet stretch, I learned that The Sister was not feeling well.
 I reached out, expressed concern, even offered to take her to the doctor if she needed it.

 It didn't go anywhere.